tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 The facts in this case are elastic, with too many contradicting stories over the last seven decades.
-But wherever the truth may lie, one thing is for sure, though the gay panic defense was not technically used in this case.
-It seeds were planted in the honor killing defense.
-The ability to more or less get away with murder.
-If you felt threatened by someone's sexuality, making the victim into the monster.
+But wherever the truth may lie, one thing is for sure, though the gay panic defense was not *technically* used in this case, its seeds were planted in the honor killing defense.
+The ability to more or less get away with murder if you felt threatened by someone's sexuality, making the victim into the monster.

 </james>
 <from></from>